 The founder of Cab4Now.com left the London minicab industry for good back on 14th April 2016 and will not return.
 It has changed beyond all recognition since he first drove a London minicab – a Ford Cortina Mark 5 – as an owner driver in 1985.

 Addison Lee drivers are in a similar precarious state.
 Earnings have collapsed by 50%.

 Our founder’s position on this is very simple.
 If you need benefits to stay self employed then, sadly, your business model has failed and it is time to get a job.

 Clearly, though, the growth of Uber shows no signs of slowing.
 However, in London, the opportunity that Uber and the failed Addison Lee now provides is the very antithesis of self employment.
 The test of self employment fails in so many areas.
 Our founder was the first voice to predict the collapse of Addison Lee back on 8th February 2019 in writing at Cab4Now.com.
 But many years earlier via Twitter.
 We’ll find the tweets one day. 😉

-Research by Citizens Advice has suggested that as many as 460,000 people could be falsely classified as self-employed, costing up to £314m a year in lost tax and employer national insurance contributions.
+Research by the UK’s Citizens Advice has suggested that as many as 460,000 people could be falsely classified as self-employed, costing up to £314m a year in lost tax and employer national insurance contributions.

 The financial secretary to the UK Treasury, Jane Ellison, announced in October 2016 that HM Revenue and Customs was launching a specialist unit to investigate companies who opt out of giving workers employment protections by using agency staff or calling them self-employed.

 This is nothing new as Steve Williams writes in his excellent book Introducing Employment Relations – A Critical Approach.
 But the scale with which the new on demand “sharing” economy has grown is frightening.
 Uber has grown by British taxpayers subsidising most of their “self employed” drivers by tax credits.